lirena00/leetjump/CONTRIBUTING.md

 ---

-Thank you for contributing to LeetCode Lookup! 🚀
+Thank you for contributing to LeetJump! 🚀